ILANZ, In-House Lawyers Association of New Zealand

 These are the roles of President, Vice-president, Treasurer, and Secretary.
 More information on these roles appears below.

-Who can be a voting member of the Committee?
+Who can be a member of the Committee?

-Any full ILANZ member can stand for election to the Committee in any role.
-Nominations are welcomed from all full members of ILANZ.
-Please note, both Ordinary and Premium Members are full members of ILANZ.
+Any member can stand for election to the Committee in any role other than the In-House Lawyers Section Manager who is an NZLS staff member.
+Nominations are welcomed from all members of ILANZ.

 Ideally, the Committee should be representative of the In-house profession, with a mix of members from public and private Companies, Central Government, Crown Entities, Local Government, situated in both the cities and the provinces.